From square plaquettes to triamond lattices for SU(2) gauge theory: Abstract

 \section{Abstract}

 Lattice gauge theory should be able to address significant new scientific questions when implemented on quantum computers.
 In practice, error-mitigation techniques have already allowed encouraging progress on small lattices.
 In this work we focus on a truncated version of SU(2) gauge theory, which is a familiar non-Abelian step toward quantum chromodynamics.
 First, we demonstrate effective error mitigation for imaginary time evolution on a lattice having two square plaquettes, obtaining the ground state using an IBM quantum computer and observing that this would have been impossible without error mitigation.
-Then we propose the triamond lattice as an expedient approach to lattice gauge theories in three spatial dimensions, deriving the Hamiltonian and obtaining energy eigenvalues and eigenstates from a noiseless simulator for a three-dimensional unit cell.
+Then we propose the triamond lattice as an expedient approach to lattice gauge theories in three spatial dimensions and we derive the Hamiltonian.
+Finally, error-mitigated imaginary time evolution is applied to the three-dimensional triamond unit cell, and its ground state is obtained from an IBM quantum computer.
+Future work will want to relax the truncation on the gauge fields, and the triamond lattice is increasingly valuable for such studies.